Osteoporosis And The Best Solutions

 Trace amounts of strontium are found in the human skeleton and strontium is naturally absorbed at the bone matrix crystal surface.
 The effects of strontium on bone metabolism have been researched since the 1950's and trials have shown that strontium improves bone metabolism by promoting new bone formation and decreasing bone breakdown; this promotes normalized bone density.
 Strontium attracts more calcium into the bones; this increases bone density.

 Studies conducted at McGill University in the 1980s, and numerous worldwide studies since the 1960s, confirm the bone building and fracture preventive effects of the mineral strontium.
-Most of the recent research has used strontium ranelate, (branded Protos) but similarly good results can also be achieved with much lower doses and other salts of strontium (such as gluconate, citrate and lactate).
+Most of the recent research has used high dose strontium ranelate, (branded Protos) but similarly good results can also be achieved with much lower doses and other salts of strontium (such as gluconate, citrate and lactate).
 I never recommend large doses of strontium, and always check with a natural health care practitioner before taking large doses of any nutrient supplement.

 In my practice, I generally see 5 to 10% improvements in bone density after 12 months, using strontium citrate in low doses.